 Names and varieties of Filtered oil in market ?

-Mostly groundnut oil is available in filtered form.
+Mostly groundnut oil is available in the filtered form.

 3. Hydrogenated Oils: